YutongWangUMich/CorGI/README.md

-# corgi: Correlation matrix singular value Gap Inflation
+# corgi: a gene filter for comparative analysis

 CorGI a gene filter for comparative analysis between two single-cell RNAseq datasets.
 Conceptually, CorGI selects genes that highlight the _shared heterogenity_ in both datasets while rejecting genes that contributes to _batch effects_.